MohithReddy2439/NLU/README.md

-{NLU-Pattren Matching Algorithm} Note:This not problem description for problem description check "Problem.docx"
+{NLU-Pattren Matching Algorithm} Note:This is not problem description for problem description check "Problem.docx"

 __________________________________
 PreRequsites,Algorithm Description|